Jasmine-tjy/GST-mvs/README.md

 Due to version matching issues among cuda, opencv, and cmake, the construction environment is quite complex.
 For this purpose, we have uploaded a __Docker image__ suitable for this model, which allows users to create an environment and directly run the software in the image to achieve 3D reconstruction.
 The available image can be found in [cmake_cuda_opencv](https://hub.docker.com/r/tangjas111/cmake_cuda_opencv/tags)

+!
+The provided image is mainly for the code executing which is not for Python, you can prepare the dataset first by using personal python environment.

 ## Usage
 ### Complie GST-mvs